-NIS 7.5 billion
+NIS 8.1 billion

 1.1 million tons of wasted food is edible and can be rescued

-How Much Food Can Be Rescued?
+Food Waste: How Much Food Can Be Rescued?

-Approximately 40% of food produced in Israel is lost or wasted during the production, distribution, and consumption stages, totaling approximately 2.6 million tons annually.
-The direct cost of food waste in Israel is NIS 21.3 billion, which constitutes 1.4% of the GDP.
-When taking into account the cost of greenhouse gas and air pollutant emissions resulting from food waste, the total cost of food waste amounts to approximately NIS 23.5 billion.
-Of this, 50% is rescuable food fit for human consumption.
+Approximately 2.6 million tons of food per year — 37% of the food produced in Israel – is wasted during the production, retail, distribution, and consumption stages.
+The direct cost of this food waste is approximately NIS 23.1b ($6.5b), which comprises 1.4% of the GDP.
+There are additional costs of greenhouse gas emissions and air pollutants from producing food that is wasted, bringing the total cost of food loss to approximately NIS 27b ($7.6b).
+About half the food wasted is edible and could be salvaged.

 Numbers are rounded for ease of presentation